deepgram/content/articles/en/community/gateway-timeout-large-audio-file-transcription-1340352401789426410.md

    - Tools like [FFmpeg](https://ffmpeg.org/documentation.html) can be useful for compressing audio files.
 2. **Chunking**: Break down the audio file into smaller segments and transcribe these chunks separately.
 This can reduce load and decrease the likelihood of timeouts.
 3. **Incremental Processing**: For larger files, consider using incremental transcription, where smaller audio segments are processed incrementally.
-4. **API Configuration Adjustments**: Consult the API documentation or support for configuration options that may allow longer processing times or adjust timeout settings.
+4. **API Configuration Adjustments**: Consult the Deepgram API documentation for configuration options that may allow longer processing times or adjust timeout settings.

 ### Troubleshooting and Support